Vector26/blurryface/Crypt/README.txt

 1.)Open Decrypt.py
 2.)Type the full path of  the file and filename to be decrypted

-P.S.:File will added a 'encr' suffix after encryption
+P.S.:File will add a 'encr' prefix after encryption

 3.)Type the renamed  name of the file with extension 4.)Click ENTER